-- 15. The immediate and majority of the financial implications of the Bill will fall on the Scottish Administration.
+- 16. The immediate and majority of the financial implications of the Bill will fall on the Scottish Administration.
 The costs of administering and delivering the scheme will be paid for by the Scottish Administration.
-This includes the following costs: - The set-up and running costs of Redress Scotland, including the recruitment and remuneration costs of the members who will carry out the assessment, decision-making and review functions of the scheme, will be met.
+This includes the following costs. - The set-up and running costs of Redress Scotland, including the recruitment and remuneration costs of the members who will carry out the assessment, decision-making and review functions of the scheme, will be met.
 There will also be a new Scottish Government division which will carry out the administrative and processing functions of the scheme. - Redress payments are to be met wholly by the Scottish Administration but these may be partially offset by third-party contributions.
 For the avoidance of doubt, redress payments to survivors will not be conditional upon the receipt of third-party financial contributions.
 Survivors will not be penalised if the organisations responsible for their care at the time of their abuse do not financially contribute to the scheme.
 In those circumstances, the cost of the redress payment will be met in its entirety by the Scottish Administration. - Funding for independent legal advice will be paid by the Scottish Administration.
 Applicants will have the choice of whether or not to obtain legal advice in connection with their application.
-The
+The scheme will strongly encourage applicants to take up this offer at the point of accepting a redress payment and signing the waiver.
+There will be limits imposed on the level of legal costs funded by the Scottish Administration. - The costs of non-financial redress for survivors who meet the eligibility criteria for the scheme will also be met by the Scottish Administration.
+The scheme will ensure that survivors are offered

-- scheme will strongly encourage applicants to take up this offer at the point of accepting a redress payment and signing the waiver.
-Fixed fees will be applied to legal costs to limit the legal fees expenditure. - The costs of non-financial redress for survivors who meet the eligibility criteria for the scheme will also be met by the Scottish Administration.
-The scheme will ensure that survivors are offered access to counselling, acknowledgment and apology.
-The details concerning the delivery of the non-financial redress package will be further developed throughout the passage of the Bill and implementation of the scheme.
-Costs at this point are based on a number of assumptions. - There will be financial implications on other organisations and bodies - in particular, those which are contributing financially to the scheme.
-Steps will be taken to make contributions affordable for organisations over time so that current services are not adversely impacted.
-This process will not reduce the overall contribution from organisations.
+- access to counselling, acknowledgment and apology.
+The details concerning the delivery of the non-financial redress package will be further developed throughout the passage of the Bill.
+Costs at this point are based on a number of assumptions. - There will be financial implications on other organisations and bodies in particular, those which are contributing financially to the scheme.
 Separate from any financial contributions made to the scheme, there will be other financial implications for relevant organisations and bodies, including local authorities and other care providers, both past and present.
 There may be a rise in the number of subject access requests and record enquiries because of the requirement on applicants to seek supporting documentation for their application.
 This is likely to create increased demand on other bodies, including local authorities, NHS Boards and Police Scotland.
-The Scottish Government has engaged with relevant bodies regarding the resource implications of potential increased demand - further detail is provided below. - 16.
+The Scottish Government has engaged with relevant bodies regarding the resource implications of potential increased demand further detail is provided below. - 17.
 There are a number of costs to take into consideration in the set-up and delivery of the statutory redress scheme.
 Estimates have been prepared and refined with the best information available, but significant uncertainties remain due to the limitations of the available data regarding the potential number of applicants to the scheme.